-The “Country bin pull’em, Looking back together” exhibition is now scened at the We Ltkulturen Museum in Frankfurt.
+Exhibition “Country bin pull’em, Looking back together” is on view at the Weltkulturen Museum in Frankfurt.

 What significance does millennia-old rock art from Australia have today?
 What potential do ethnographic and historical collections hold for Indigenous communities, museums and post-colonial cooperation?
 The Indigenous Wanjina Wunggurr Community – comprising the Woddordda, Ngarinyin and Wunambal people – and the Weltkulturen Museum are now coming together to look back at the 1938 Frobenius Expedition from Frankfurt to the Kimberley region of North-West Australia.